Phoenix616/MineDown/README.md

 # Minedown
 A library that adds the ability to use a MarkDown inspired markup to write Minecraft chat components!

-It lets you convert string messages into chat components by using a custom mark up syntax which is loosely based on MarkDown while still supporting legacy formatting codes.
-It also includes a way to directly replace placeholders in the messages.
+It provides a custom mark up syntax which is loosely based on MarkDown that adds the ability to use the full power of component messages with the same simplicity as legacy formatting codes.
+(Which it can still support!)
+It also includes a way to directly replace placeholders in the messages, both string based and component based ones!

 This requires BungeeCord's chat API so it will only work on **Spigot** or **BungeeCord**!